seattlerb/hoe/README.txt

 === README.txt

 Most projects have a readme file of some kind that describes the project.
-Hoe is no different.
+Hoe projects are no different, but we take them one step further.
 The readme file points the reader towards all the information they need to know to get started including a description, relevant urls, code synopsis, license, etc. Hoe knows how to read a basic rdoc formatted file to pull out the description (and summary by extension), urls, and extra paragraphs of info you may want to provide in news/blog posts.

 === History.txt